hector-crawler/crawler-controller/README.md

 Inside the source code folder on the Pi, run the following commands:

 - `pixi install` to install required dependencies
-- `pixi run build-web` to build the web app (this also works on the development machine)
-- `pixi run build` to build the ROS package
 - `pixi run build-web` to build the web app
 - `pixi run build-ros` to build the ROS package
 - `pixi run launch` to launch all ROS nodes